 To illustrate the narrowness of Klein's core principle when read in conjunction with Congress's acknowledged power to change the underlying law, consider Robertson v.
 Seattle Audubon Society, 503 U.S. 429 (1992).
 There, the Court was asked to review the validity of the Northwest Timber Compromise, a federal statute modifying timber harvesting restrictions in forests home to the endangered spotted owl.
 The statute was enacted in response to ongoing litigation challenging whether the Bureau of Land Management had adequately considered the impact of permitted logging on the owl.
-As part of a compromise restricting logging in some areas and permitting it in others, § 318 of the statute designated particular portions of federal land, including that concerned in the ongoing litigation, as open to timber sales, and it mandated that management of the land pursuant to the law's new provisions would be "adequate consideration for the purpose of meeting" the statutory requirements that are the basis for" the ongoing litigation, which it referred to by name and docket number.
-See id. at 433-34.
+As part of a compromise restricting logging in some areas and permitting it in others, section 318 of the statute designated particular portions of federal land, including that concerned in the ongoing litigation, as open to timber sales, and it mandated that management of the land pursuant to the law's new provisions would be "adequate consideration for the purpose of meeting the statutory requirements that are the basis for" the ongoing litigation, which it referred to by name and docket number.
+See id. at 433-35.

-The Ninth Circuit had held that § 318 violated Klein because it directed the resolution of a pending case without amending the underlying law, but this Court reversed.
-Assuming that the court of appeals' reading of Klein had been correct, the Court nonetheless found that the statute "compelled changes in law, not findings or results under old law."
+The Ninth Circuit had held that section 318 violated Klein because it directed the resolution of a pending case without amending the underlying law, but this Court reversed.
+Assuming that the Court of Appeals' reading of Klein had been correct, the Court nonetheless found that the statute "compelled changes in law, not findings or results under old law."
 Robertson, 503 U.S. at 438.
-That conclusion, on Robertson's facts, seems perfectly in line with Klein's distinction of the Wheeling Bridge case: intervention Congress's exempted the specific provisions of the timber compromise from the general requirement that agencies consider environmental impacts.
+That conclusion, on Robertson's facts, seems perfectly in line with Klein's distinction of the Wheeling Bridge case: intervention exempted the Congress's specific provisions of the timber compromise from the general requirement that agencies consider environmental impacts.

 And although the compromise had the effect of eliminating the legal basis for the plaintiffs' suit, the statute changed the law governing not just that suit but any other challenge to the timber sales affected by the compromise.
-Hence, "[t]o the extent that [the statute] affected the adjudication of the [pending] cases, it did so by effectively modifying the provisions at issue in those cases," id. at 440, leaving to courts the quintessentially judicial work of applying those substantive modifications to pending and future cases.
+Hence, "[t]o the extent that [the statute] affected the adjudication of the [pending] cases, it did so by effectively modifying the provisions at issue in those cases," id. at 440, leaving to courts the quintessentially work ofapplying those substantive modifications to pending and future cases.
+Thus, Robertson maintained Klein's central between directing law application and amending the underlying law, and it illustrates that Congress may still achieve quite specific results when doing the latter, and those results may profoundly affect pending litigation.